-From Disneyland classics to beachfront carousels, the Golden State’s best-in-class theme parks deliver something for everyone—from tots and teens to movie buffs and daredevils.
-Find out what’s in store at these family fun-zones, and get a few tips on how to make your experience even better.
+From Disneyland classics to beachfront carousels, the Golden State’s best-in-class theme parks deliver something for everyone, from tots and teens to film buffs and daredevils.
+Find out what is there to do at these family fun-zones, and get a few tips on how to make your experience even better.

 Intriguing history or not, this is one big wow of a place.
-Mesmerizing tanks and exhibits showcase more than 35,000 animals and plants representing over 550 species—a large number of them California natives.
-Watch a giant Pacific octopus unfurl its tentacles, stand in the center of a swirling school of sardines, have hammerhead sharks swim inches away from your face, and see how trainers do daily health checks of the aquarium’s cutest inhabitants, California sea otters.
-A host of special activities, including junior diving programs, sleepovers, and custom romance tours (nothing like a little undersea light to make things dreamy) are also available.
+Mesmerising tanks and exhibits showcase more than 35,000 animals and plants representing over 550 species—a large number of them California natives.
+Watch a giant Pacific octopus unfurl its tentacles, stand in the centre of a swirling school of sardines, let hammerhead sharks swim inches away from your face, and see how trainers do daily health checks of the aquarium’s cutest inhabitants, California sea otters.
+A host of special activities, including junior diving programmes, sleepovers and custom romance tours (nothing like a little undersea light to make things dreamy) are also available.
 Insider tip: Get tickets online in advance to skip long lines.